Bhagavad Gita Chapter 11 Verse 38 Meaning

 What is the main idea of Bhagavad Gita 11.38?

 You are the primal God, the ancient Purusha, the supreme refuge of this universe, the knower, the knowable, and the supreme Abode.
-This verse emphasizes universal form with clarity and purpose.
+Situated within the chapter on The Universal Form, this verse contributes to the Gita's exploration of divine awe and its relationship to cosmic vision.
+The connection...

 How can I apply Bhagavad Gita 11.38 in daily life?